 As the retailers have no competition (you cannot sell them on eBay or Facebook etc) they have a monopoly on the retail market.
 It is unlike any other market online as the retailers face zero competition from members of the public.
 As such they can price their bottles how they please.

 As such, a 50-200% mark-up on whisky from auction to retail has become the industry standard.
 They also have all of the appropriate licences and enough stock to put a large mark-up on the products so that they can sell them for a profit.

-Therefore, it is important to note that retail prices are not a realistic expectation as to how much you can get for selling their whisky.
+Therefore, it is important to note that retail prices are not a realistic expectation as to how much you can get for selling your whisky.

 The Open Market (Auction) Explained